• Skip to main content

 Homemade Circuit Projects

-You are here: Home / Arduino Engineering Projects / Arduino Mains Failure Battery Backup Circuit
+You are here: Home / Arduino Projects / Arduino Mains Failure Battery Backup Circuit

 Arduino Mains Failure Battery Backup Circuit

-The article explains a simple mains failure backup circuit for providing Arduino boards an uninterruptible supply during such situations.
+In this article I have explained a simple mains failure backup circuit for providing Arduino boards an uninterruptible supply during such situations.
 The idea was requested by Mr. Fredrik.

 Technical Specifications